 Undergraduate Research Day

-Victoria College’s annual Undergraduate Research Day takes place annually at the close of the Winter term.
-Research Day brings together Vic students from all disciplines and provides an opportunity to share work with fellow students, professors, and the Vic community.
+Victoria College’s annual Undergraduate Research Day takes place on Monday, March 31, 2025.
+Research Day brings together students from all disciplines to share work with fellow students, professors and the Vic community.

-How Undergraduate Research Day Works: Student poster presentations are exhibited in the foyer of the Old Vic building throughout the day.
-Participants have the chance to discuss their presentations with expert judges from various units across Victoria College.
-The event culminates with a keynote presentation, an award ceremony and a catered reception.
-Prizes are sponsored by departments across Victoria College including the Dean of Students Office, the Office of the Principal, E.J.
-Pratt Library, VUSAC, and the Science, Technology & Society program.
+Students create poster presentations to exhibit in the foyer of Old Vic and have the chance to discuss their presentations with expert judges from various units across the college.
+The event culminates with a keynote presentation, award ceremony and catered reception.
+Prizes are sponsored by various departments, including the Dean of Students Office, the Office of the Principal, E.J.
+Pratt Library, VUSAC , the Material Culture and Semiotics program and the Science, Technology and Society program.

 Interdisciplinary Poster Session